slin15/teamAnything/README.md

 ## Conclusions ##
 The function runs in linear time with negligble deviations.

-The minor deviations were mostly likely caused by the randomness of the target which could have led to either a worst or best case scenario.
+The minor deviations were mostly likely caused by the randomness of the target number which could have led to either a worst or best case scenario.